Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 | 1:45        | 0:05      | Wrap up review objectives |
 | TOTAL       | 1:50      | -                         |

-## Why you should know this or industry application (optional) (5 min)
+## Why you should know this or industry application (5 min)

-Explain why students should care to learn the material presented in this class.
+When you develop a game app, you need to pay particular attention upfront to how your app will handle various tasks that the game needs to perform: from handling user input, to rendering graphics, to updating AI components &mdash; along with the many small tasks your game might need to handle.

+And for every game you make, you will need to create objects to represent game elements (aka, "entities") such as players, vehicles and other moving objects, projectiles, and so on.

+Intelligently laying out your game's structure and organizing its content in ways which facilitate adding more content and game play elements will make game development much easier.

 ## Learning Objectives (5 min)